mP1/walkingkooka-environment/README.md

 [![J2CL compatible](https://img.shields.io/badge/J2CL-compatible-brightgreen.svg)](https://github.com/mP1/j2cl-central)

 # walkingkooka-environment
-Support for providing a scoped / context with targetted environment values
+Support for providing a scoped / context with targetted environment values.

+This is intended primarily to support custom values to a component(s) such as a [plugin](https://github.com/mP1/walkingkooka-plugin).

+- Secret values such as a username and password to a component.
+- Non secret values such as an address.